 Texas A&M University-Corpus Christi has strict guidelines regarding acceptable behavior for all University students and detailed processes for how the University will respond to violations.
 The Student Code of Conduct provides students with the information regarding the University's expectations.
 In addition, this flow chart provides a visual explanation of the overall process.

-In addition to the Student Code of Conduct, students are held to additional standards regarding their academic misconduct.
 When reporting incidents of academic misconduct faculty members need to complete the Academic Misconduct Incident Form and then submit an online incident report to upload the academic misconduct incident form.
-The Office of Judicial Affairs has also provided a how to report an indicent of academic misconduct guide, an academic misconduct checklist and frequently asked questions documents to assist in making the reporting process easier.
-Additional details regarding the handling of academic misconduct cases can be found within the University Procedure for Academic Misconduct Cases, 13.02.99.C3.01.
+Student Conduct & Community Standards has also provided a how to report an incident of academic misconduct guide, an academic misconduct checklist and frequently asked questions documents to assist in making the reporting process easier.
+Additional details regarding the handling of academic misconduct cases can be found within the University Procedure for Student Academic Misconduct Cases, 13.02.99.C0.04.
 In addition, this flow chart provides a visual explanation of the overall process.

 In addition to the Student Code of Conduct any incident which involves gender based discrimination may be investigated and adjudicated under the Student Sexual Misconduct Process.
 This flow chart also provides a visual explanation fo the overall process.
 Additional accommodations may be available to students who have been the victim, or who have been accused of, gender based discrimination.
 For more information regarding Title IX you can access additional resources at edcs.tamucc.edu/TitleIX.html.

 On June 13, 2015, Texas Governor Greg Abbott signed in to law Senate Bill 11, the campus concealed carry bill.
 Effective August 1, 2016, this authorizes a handgun license holder to carry a concealed handgun on the campus of an institution of higher education.
-After consulting with students, staff, and faculty through open forums regarding the nature of the student population, specific safety considerations, and the uniqueness of the campus environment, Texas A&M University–Corpus Christi adopted rules approved by The Texas A&M University System Board of Regents addressing the carying of concealed handguns by license holders on campus premises and areas where handguns are prohibited.
-The Office of the Associate Dean of Students, where judicial affairs is located, along with any location where a formal displinary hearing is taking place are restricted and individuals are not premitted to carry concealed handguns into these locations.
+After consulting with students, staff, and faculty through open forums regarding the nature of the student population, specific safety considerations, and the uniqueness of the campus environment, Texas A&M University–Corpus Christi adopted rules approved by The Texas A&M University System Board of Regents addressing the carrying of concealed handguns by license holders on campus premises and areas where handguns are prohibited.
+The Office of the Associate Dean of Students, where Student Conduct & Community Standards is located, along with any location where a formal conduct hearing is taking place are restricted and individuals are not permitted to carry concealed handguns into these locations.
 Other restrictions exists as well.
 For more complete information, please refer to http://campuscarry.tamucc.edu/

 Preventing Academic Misconduct - General tips on how to best prevent Academic Misconduct.